American Bar Association Re-Evaluating Brett Kavanaugh Rating, Per ‘Business Insider’

 “New information of a material nature regarding temperament during the September 27th hearing before the Senate Judiciary Committee has prompted a re-opening of the Standing Committee’s evaluation.”

-The did, however, add that the committee would not be likely to reach a conclusion prior to the Senate vote, and that in the meantime their rating should stand as it currently is.
+The did, however, add that the committee would not be likely to reach a conclusion prior to the Senate vote and that in the meantime their rating should stand as it currently is.

 The National Council of Churches, former Supreme Court Justice John Paul Stevens, and more than 1,000 law professors have all publicly spoken out against his confirmation since.